 I’m still exploring the many ways to use the Teachermade app.
 I scan the Community Forum daily to find good ideas, so if you have some, please share.

-This worksheet is mostly multiple choice but you’ll notice that I have hotspots on certain words.
-I did this as a whole group activity so I verbally instructed my students to click on the English equivalent of the root word in each question for extra credit.
+This interactivity is mostly multiple choice but you’ll notice that I have hotspots on certain words.
+I did this as a whole group activity originally, so I verbally instructed my students to click on the English equivalent of the root word in each question for extra credit.

-(Please feel free to make a copy and make it your own!
-Sharing and editing/customization tools are just another reason to love TeacherMade.)
+Please feel free to make a copy and make this digital worksheet your own!
+Sharing with other Teachers is just another reason to love making online worksheets in TeacherMade.